The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Introduction

-As there are four DNA nucleotides, there are 64 ($ = 4 \times 4 \times 4 $) codons which may lead one to think that such a model would be computationally expensive to use when it is considered that the maximum number of free parameters for a codon model would be $ 4032 $ ($ = 64 \times 64 - 64 $).
+As there are four DNA nucleotides, there are 64 ($ = 4 \times 4 \times 4 $) codons which may lead one to think that such a model would be computationally expensive to use when it is considered that the maximum number of free rate parameters for a codon model would be $ 4032 $ ($ = 64 \times 64 - 64 $).
 Despite this, codon models currently in use can simultaneously model aspects of both functionality of a gene and underlying DNA process with as few as two free parameters.
-The branch-site codon models described in \cite{yang1997}, for example, take into account proportion/s of codon sites conforming to value ranges of $ \omega $ meaning that the proportion value/s are the parameters; there can be as few as one of these.
-The Muse-Gaut codon model \cite{muse1994likelihood} (from now referred to as MG) takes into account $ \omega $ and the frequency of DNA nucleotides; a total of four free parameters.
+The branch-site codon models described in \citet{yang1997}, for example, can have as few as a single parameter which is the proportion of codon sites whose $ \omega $ values fall in a specified range.
+The Muse-Gaut codon model \citep{muse1994likelihood} takes into account $ \omega $ and the frequency of DNA nucleotides; a total of four free parameters.

 A common way to represent models of evolution is with matrices where an off diagonal $ (i,j)^{th} $ entry of rate matrix $Q$ represents the rate in which state $j$ changes to state $i$ and diagonal entries are chosen to give $Q$ zero column sum.
-Note here that this differs to the usual convention of an off-diagonal $ (i,j)^{th} $ entry of such a matrix to represent the rate of state $i$ changing to state $j$ and hence off-diagonal entries of the matrix are chosen to give zero row sum.
-Mathematically, a model which contains free parameters can be represented by a set of matrices, $ \mathcal{Q} $.
-For any given set of rate matrices, there can be generated a corresponding set of transition matrices $ \mathcal{M} $ where an off-diagonal $ (i,j)^{th} $ entry of transition matrix $M \in \mathcal{M}$ represents the probability of state $j$ changing to state $i$ in a given time period and the diagonal entries are chosen to give a unit column sum.
+Note here that this differs to the similar common convention of an off-diagonal $ (i,j)^{th} $ entry of such a matrix to represent the rate of state $i$ changing to state $j$ and hence off-diagonal entries of the matrix are chosen to give zero row sum.
+Mathematically, a model which contains free parameters can be represented by a \emph{set} which here we generically denote as $ \mathcal{Q} $ so $ Q \in \mathcal{Q} $.
+In this paper, we assume that the matrix set $\mathcal{Q}$ is always determined by polynomial constraints (on the matrix entries).
+Further we note that in most cases constraints are homogeneous.
+In these cases, for any $Q \in \mathcal{Q}$, scalar multiples $\lambda Q$ are also in $\mathcal{Q}$.
+For any given rate matrix $Q$ it is possible to generate a corresponding transition matrix $M$ where an off-diagonal $ (i,j)^{th} $ entry of $M$ represents the probability of state $j$ changing to state $i$ in a given time period and the diagonal entries are chosen to give a unit column sum.
+This is done through the exponential map: $ M = e^{Qt} $ where $t$ represents time elapsed.
+It should be noted here that the $n \times n$ zero matrix (where $n$ is the number of states) is always assumed to be contained in $\mathcal{Q}$ and, as a consequence of taking the matrix exponential of the zero matrix, the $n \times n$ identity matrix is always contained in the corresponding set of Markov matrices.